Docs

 • make onward connections to a sci server for using graphics-intensive applications

-• Make sure you are using the most up-to-date version of NoMachine Enterprise Client .
+• Make sure you are using the most up-to-date version of the NoMachine Enterprise Client.

 sci servers